louwrentius/fio-plot/README.md

 [fio]: https://github.com/axboe/fio

+![barchart][2dchartiodepth]

-To get to these charts, you need to follow this process:
+To make these charts yourself, you need to follow this process:

 1. Run your tests, maybe use the included benchmark script [bench-fio][bms]
 2. Determine which information you would like to show